 We will all hold each other accountable to respecting these agreements.

 Do I need to register?
 Do I need a ticket to attend?

 To give us a more accurate attendance estimate so we can have the proper services available, please register on our Eventbrite page.
 Tickets are free of charge.
 You do not need to bring your printed Eventbrite ticket with you to the march.

-By attending, you acknowledge that you are physically fit for this outdoor march and assume the risks of participating.
+By attending, you acknowledge that you are physically fit for this outdoor march and assume full responsibility for the risks of participating.

 What should I bring?